-A Punchbowl green is what name indicates – a massive bowl or hollow that funnels shots towards the center.
+A punchbowl green is what name indicates — a massive bowl or hollow that funnels shots towards the center.
 The edges of the green corral shots a little off-line and bring them back to the putting surface.
-They vary in size, shape and distance but provide a unique and different playing experience to a golf course.
-In a game where variety is king, Punchbowl greens reign supreme at adding uniqueness to a design.
+They vary in size, shape, and distance, but they also provide a unique playing experience to a golf course.
+In a game where variety is king, punchbowl greens offer a fun change of pace.

 3rd at Royal Cinque Ports - Photo credit: Simon Haines

-When golf moved inland and to heavier clay soils, drainage problems came with the Punchbowl.
-Water would pool in the center of the greens and stunt grass growth and ideal playing conditions.
+When golf moved inland to heavier clay soils, drainage problems arose in punchbowl designs.
+Water would pool in the center of the greens and stunt grass growth.
 It deterred some architects from using them, but master architects who understood the need for drainage points, like Seth Raynor and C.B.
 Macdonald continued to feature the green in their designs.
-The duo’s distinct Punchbowls almost always have a clear passage for water out of the low part of the green.
+The duo’s distinct punchbowls almost always have a clear passage for water out of the low part of the green.
 Their surface drainage was nothing short of magnificent.

 The punchbowl 12th at Chicago Golf Club drains out of the right side

-After the Great Depression and World War II, Punchbowls’ popularity waned.
-Golfers and architects viewed them as unfair due to their blind nature and didn’t appreciate the rub of the green that came with it.
-It lead to the destruction of many Punchbowls and associated a taboo with including them in new designs.
+The popularity of the punchbowl waned in the mid-1940s.
+Golfers and architects viewed them as unfair due to their blind nature and didn’t appreciate the rub of the green that came with the design.
+That attitude led to the destruction of many Punchbowls and associated a taboo with including them in new designs.

 The new era

-Thankfully, the winds in golf course architecture have shifted, and Punchbowls are on the comeback trail.
-The distinct green sites are being included at many new designs around the world such as 18th at Old Macdonald, the 17th at Sand Valley, the 5th at Kingsley Club, and the 9th at Streamsong Black, to name just a few.
-Older courses that lost their Punchbowls over the years are restoring them, such as the 5th at St. Louis C.C. and the 7th at Morris County.
+Thankfully, the winds in golf course architecture have shifted, and punchbowls are on the comeback trail.
+The distinct green sites are being included at many new designs around the world, such as 18th at Old Macdonald, the 17th at Sand Valley, the 5th at Kingsley Club, and the 9th at Streamsong Black.
+Older courses that lost their Punchbowls over the years are restoring them, like the 5th at St. Louis C.C. and the 7th at Morris County.

-In a game that 99% of the population plays for fun, it’s good to have one of the most fun design features back en vogue.
+In a game that 99% of the population plays for fun, it’s good to have one of the most enjoyable design features back en vogue.